 How to get to Hua Hin?

-Hua Hin is located just about 200 km south of Bangkok and can be easily accesed from there by taxi, bus or train.
+Hua Hin is located just about 200 km south of Bangkok and can be easily accessed from there by taxi, bus or train.
 Detailed description of transportation options for getting from Bangkok to Hua Hin can be found here: Best Way to Travel from Bangkok to Hua Hin.

 Buses to Hua Hin

-Buses to Hua Hin leave Bangkok's Southern (Sai Tai Mai) Bus Terminal 3 times a day (11:30, 14:00 and 16:00) and it takes about 3.5 hours to get there, depending on the class of a bus and the traffic.
-There are also buses leaving from Bangkok's Suvarnabhumi Airport running daily every 2 hours.
+Buses to Hua Hin leave Bangkok Southern (Sai Tai Mai) Bus Terminal 3 times a day (11:30, 14:00 and 16:00) and it takes about 3 hours to get there, depending on the class of a bus and the traffic.

 Minivans to Hua Hin are also available at all 3 main Bangkok’s bus stations.
 Minivans depart from Ekkamai Bus Terminal to Hua Hin every hour from 06.00am to 07.00pm for 180 baht.
 It takes about 4 hours to get to Hua Hin from Ekkamai.
 Minivans to Hua Hin also leave from Mochit Van Terminal and from Khao San Road.
 These minivans normally also make stops in Phetchaburi and Cha-Am.

 You can also get a minivan running to Hua Hin from other cities south of Bangkok.
 If you are staying in Kanchanaburi, you can get a minivan going to Hua Hin as well.